-The Group held other receivables and deposits of \$988,936 (2020: \$1,436,466).
-The Company held other receivables and deposits of \$166,616 (2020: \$209,063).
+As at 31 December 2022, the Group held other receivables and deposits, in aggregate of \$1,384,369 (2021: \$988,936).
+The Company held other receivables and deposits of \$222,517 (2021: \$166,616).

 The Group and Company use an approach that is based on an assessment of qualitative and quantitative factors that are indicative of the risk of default (including but not limited to audited financial statements, management accounts and cash flow projections, if available, and applying experienced credit judgement).